wftutorials/aspnetmvctutorial/README.md

 }
 ```

-Now we can either use `location` via and argument.
-Or we can use `Request.Query` to get the location.
+Now we can either use `location` via the function argument or we can use `Request.Query` to get the location.
-Which every way we choose to go the results should be the same.
+Whatever way we choose to go the results should be the same.

 This is using location.